Dig a little deeper. Get to know this awesome program.

 - Visit the site at least once every 365 days to remove invasive vines that have advanced around and up the trees since the last vine maintenance visit,

-- Report on progress by sending email to AdoptaPlot@bayridge.org giving the date that you/your group completed its annual vine maintenance visit for the entire plot,
+- By sending email to [email protected] giving the date that you/your group completed its annual vine maintenance visit for the entire plot, or

-- Report, at the same email address, any problems that you think should be brought to the attention of the FMC (including geo-stamped and dated photo, if possible), and
+- Report, any problems that you think should be brought to the attention of the FMC (including geo-stamped and dated photo, if possible), and

-- Let the FMC know of any difficulties that you are having with fulfilling your commitment.
+- Let the FMC know of any difficulties that you are having, such as a vine that requires heavier cutting than you can manage.

 What work will the Forrest Management Committee (FMC) be doing after the Adopt-A-Plot program gets underway?

-- Plant trees in thin areas of the forest,
+- Plant trees in thin areas of the forest (we have planted over 100 trees already),

 - Professionally apply herbicides (e.g. mile-a-minute pre-emergent),